openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/installation.rst

 * Arch Linux
 * Manjaro Linux

-Please let us know the results if you have run PALISADE any additional systems not listed above.
+Please let us know the results if you have run OpenFHE any additional systems not listed above.